DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 # React Chart - Legend and Title

-React Chart supports title and legend.
-Use the related plugins to display these chart elements.
+The React Chart supports titles and legends.
+You can use the related plugins to display these chart elements.
-The `Title` plugin includes only the `text` property that accepts the chart title.
+The `Title` plugin includes only the `text` property that accepts the chart's title.
-The `Legend` plugin holds the list of legend items.
-Each item specifies the marker and label.
-The marker has the same color as the corresponding series.
-The item label holds the series name.
+The `Legend` plugin contains a list of legend items.
+Each item specifies a marker and label.
+The marker has the same color as the corresponding series, and the item label stores the series name.

 ## Related Plugins